palewire/first-django-admin/docs/index.rst

     $ python manage.py migrate

-Now fire up Django's built-in web server.
+Fire up Django's built-in web server.

 .. code-block:: bash

     $ python manage.py runserver

-And visit `localhost:8000 <http://localhost:8000>`_ in your browser to see Django in action.
+Visit `localhost:8000 <http://localhost:8000>`_ in your browser to see Django in action.
 Here's what you should see.

 .. image:: /_static/hello-django.png